-The City of L.A./Pan African Film Festival Presents:
+The City of L.A./Pan African Film Festival/embRACE L.A.
+Presents:

-Inspired by the legacy of the Los Angeles-born and legendary filmmaker, John Singleton, this short film competition is the result of a partnership between the City of Los Angeles and the Pan African Film & Arts Festival under the initiative of Los Angeles City Council President, Herb J. Wesson Jr.
+Inspired by the legacy of the Los Angeles-born and legendary filmmaker, John Singleton, this short film competition is the result of a partnership between the City of Los Angeles, the Pan African Film Festival and embRACE L.A. under the initiative of Los Angeles City Council President, Herb J. Wesson Jr.

 It is our aim to encourage and ignite Black filmmakers who desire to continue that commitment in their creative approach by providing them with the financial resources to write, direct, and produce an original and innovative film that echoes the cultural contributions of Singleton’s cinematic catalogue.